Universal Fingerprinting: Capacity and Random-Coding Exponents: Joint Fingerprint Decoder

 In case of a tie, the largest value of $k$ is retained.
 The decoder seeks the coalition size $k$ and the codewords $\{\bx_m, \,m\in\hat{\calK}\}$ in $\calC(\bs,\bw)$ that achieve the MPMI criterion above.
 The indices of these codewords form the decoded coalition $\hat{\calK}$.
-If the minimizing $k$ in (\ref{eq:MPMI}) is zero, the receiver outputs $\hat{\calK} = \emptyset$.
-Similarly to (\ref{eq:equivalence}), the MPMI decoder may equivalently be interpreted as a Maximum Penalized Equivocation criterion.
+If the maximizing $k$ in (\ref{eq:MPMI}) is zero, the receiver outputs $\hat{\calK} = \emptyset$.
+Similarly to (\ref{eq:equivalence}), the MPMI decoder may equivalently be interpreted as a Minimum Penalized Equivocation criterion.